material-components/material-components-ios/contributing/deprecation_policy.md

 ## Our deprecation process

-1. Measure usage of the API.
+1. Measure internal usage of the API.
 2. Create a GitHub project.
 3. Write a migration guide.
 4. Annotate the API as "ToBeDeprecated".